CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-ama-third-step.md

 **Important!** You can change SMTP details after installation by submitting a ticket to CluedIn support.
 1. If needed, enable SSO access for CluedIn, and then specify SSO details.
 ![Initial_setup_tab_SSO.png](../../assets/images/ama/install-guide/ama-install-basic-tab-5.png)
 **Important!** You can enable SSO access for CluedIn after installation.
 This is often the preferable option because some mapping of Azure AD groups to product groups is required.
-For more information, see [SSO](/infra-how-tos/configure-sso).
+For more information, see [Configure SSO](/deployment/infra-how-tos/configure-sso).

 # Review the AKS Setup tab
 On the **CluedIn - AKS Setup** tab, you can customize the number of nodes that you want to use in your CluedIn instance, and you can also define autoscaling parameters.